tdussa/heartbleed-masstest/README.md

 --concise, -4 for --ipv4, -6 for --ipv6, to name some).

 The output now also includes the exact IP address used for each host.

+The --hosts (-H) switch has been added; this makes the script interpret command-line arguments directly as hosts, not as files with lists of hosts, so this scans www.google.com directly:
+* ./ssltest.py --hosts www.google.com